 The book of Revelation, otherwise known as the ‘Apocalypse’, is the last book of the Bible.
-Its writer, named John, records a series of prophetic visions he had while exiled on the island of Patmos.
+It contains a series of prophetic visions that its writer, named ‘John’, experienced while exiled on the island of Patmos.
 He was told by God to write them down for the seven churches of Asia (1:1-9).

 Essentially, the book is about the ultimate triumph of good over evil.
 It describes different phases of world history, which eventually lead to the return of Christ and the end of the world.
 Revelation describes how the wicked will be judged and punished – and how the righteous will be saved and rewarded.
 While its contents can be puzzling and even frightening, the book encourages Christians to persevere in their faith.